agbowlin/lib-json/docs/guides/about.md

 ### Parse

 - Processing time for `parse` is slow
 - Option to stop parsing when indent count reaches 0.
+Allows parsing of embedded json.

 ### Transform